And now for Something Completely Different...

 - "Good evening and welcome to another edition of Storage Jars!"

 - One filmed segment of an official ceremony, complete with grandstand full of dignitaries and ribbon-cutting, to dedicate...a postbox.
-Including Michael Palin reading out a speech, repeating the speech in French, and starting to repeat it in German before the sketch finally ends.
+Including Michael Palin reading out a speech, repeating the speech in French, and starting to repeat it in German before the sketch finally ends (but only because the camera has panned away).

 - Dinsdale Piranha is incredibly violent but his brother Doug is far more terrifying because he used...sarcasm.